natesworksdev/Ryujinx/README.md

  - **Audio**

    Everything for audio is partially supported.
 We currently use a C# wrapper for [libsoundio](http://libsound.io/), and we support [OpenAL](https://openal.org/downloads/OpenAL11CoreSDK.zip) (installation needed) too as a fallback.
-Our current Opus implementation is incomplete and negatively affects many games.
+Our current Opus implementation is incomplete.

 - **CPU**